 Some background check services run nationwide searches, but even then, the recording of data will vary by state or, sometimes, by county.
 One state may record all warrants issued for any moving violation, for instance, while another will keep an open file only on outstanding warrants.
 The FBI maintains a criminal database for law enforcement officers but it focuses on serious crimes.

-- A Matter of Fact: Criminal History Background Check
+- A Matter of Fact: Employment Criminal Background Check Questions and Answers

-- A Matter of Fact: What Shows Up in a Background Check for Employment
+- A Matter of Fact: What Shows Up On A Background Check For Employment